northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

 By following the contents of this page, the user will be able to

-* View information about the cluster
+* View information about the cluster.
-* Submit jobs on Discovery
+* Submit jobs on Discovery.
-* Monitor jobs
+* Monitor jobs.
-* View account information
+* View account information.
-* Check the cluster state, along with that of specific nodes
+* Check the cluster state, along with that of specific nodes.
-* Gain knowledge of various best practices when using SLURM
+* Gain knowledge of various best practices when using Slurm.

+Hence, Slurm is a job scheduler and batch manager.
+Here are main Slurm commands:

+.. list-table:: Common Slurm commands exemplified throughout this page.
+   :widths: 25 75
+   :header-rows: 1

+   * - Command
+     - Description
+   * - ``sbatch``
+     - Submit a job script.
+   * - ``srun``
+     - Run a command on allocated compute node(s).
+   * - ``scancel``
+     - Delete a job.
+   * - ``squeue``
+     - Show state of jobs.
+   * - ``sinfo``
+     - Show state of nodes and partitions (queues).
+   * - ``smap``
+     - Show jobs, partitions and nodes in a graphical network topology.
+   * - ``scontrol``
+     - Modify jobs or show information about various aspects of the cluster.

+Please continue reading for some good examples of each.

 This page is specific for using Slurm on Discovery.
 For more in-depth and general information, please refer to the official `Slurm documentation`_.